UMAprotocol/protocol/packages/core/scripts/admin-proposals/README.md

 Scripts are designed to be run as `node` scripts.

 For testing locally against a mainnet fork, the `HARDHAT_NETWORK=localhost` environment variable must be set so that we can [impersonate accounts](https://hardhat.org/guides/mainnet-forking.html#impersonating-accounts) on the local fork.
+For example: `HARDHAET_NETWORK=localhost node ...`.

 For running scripts in production, `HARDHAT_NETWORK` is not required to be set because `web3` is injected by the aformentioned `getWeb3` function.
 For this to work, the `CUSTOM_NODE_URL` environment variable needs to be set and the `--network` flag should be passed in to the `node` script.
+For example: `node ... --network mainnet_gckms --keys deployer`.

 # Relaying governance to Polygon